-We are admittedly designers more than coders, but this Python-enabled research supports a publishing project that we’re completing.
-Since this is an unpublished text, it wouldn’t be right to go into its premise or plot, but it can be said that perceptions and articulations affect this short story’s outcome.5
+We are admittedly designers more than coders, but this Python-enabled research will support an adventurous multi-platform publishing project that we’re completing.
+Coding in Python can be simple or complex, but its mix is proving to be accessible to us.
+Since this is being done to support an unpublished text, it wouldn’t be right to go into its premise or plot, but it can be said that perceptions, articulations and sentiment affect this short story’s outcome.
+5

-This text was authored by Jim Jackson, principal designer at Letterfit, on 30.09.18.
+This text was authored by Jim Jackson, principal designer at Letterfit.

 * Someone in the studio said this when asked how it felt to be coding in Python.
 We know we’re not alone in this (there’s a lot in the news about how popular Python is).
 We’re in it for the long haul – the project that this Python work will apply to will be going on for the next three years.

 1 Thanks to Mr McDonough for allowing us to share this anecdote.
 It’s somewhat ironic that

 ‘Take care when gathering information.
 We live mainly on information. […] ‘